 If you plan to stay in Spain for more than 90 days during any rolling 180-day period, a visa is required.
 There is a variety of visa types applicable to any number of reasons for an extended stay (study, work, retirement, etc.) The one for retirement is called a Non-Lucrative Visa, which means you cannot legally work while in the country (even remotely).
 In order to qualify, you must prove a minimum steady stream of income and/or sufficient assets to sustain your proposed stay (more on that below).

 The process for obtaining a non-lucrative visa for Spain isn’t exactly difficult; however, it is paperwork-intensive and necessitates that one meet a variety of specific time windows and authentication requirements.
-Robert and I have assembled stacks of papers for each of us to satisfy the various needs of the Los Angeles Spanish Embassy.
+Robert and I have assembled stacks of papers for each of us to satisfy the various needs of the Los Angeles Spanish Consulate.

 I won’t repeat the laundry list of everything that must be submitted because others have already done excellent jobs of that (a great example may be viewed here).
 Instead I’ll focus on items that have presented particular challenges or simply left us scratching our heads.